-Per 2019-2020 Henderson State University Satisfactory Academic Progress policy.
+Per the 2020-2021 academic school year, Henderson State University Satisfactory Academic Progress (SAP) policy.
 Federal regulations require students to make satisfactory academic progress toward a degree in order to receive Title IV aid.
 At Henderson State University, all three requirements as defined below must be met for a student to receive federal financial aid.

 Successful Completion of 66.67% of Credit Hours Attempted

 Students must successfully complete at least 66.67% of all credit hours attempted each term/semester at HSU.
 Grades of AC, F, I, NC, NR, W, WF, or WP are not considered successful completion.
 Repeated courses are included in attempted credits and any courses with passing grades are treated as earned.
 Audits are not included in attempted or earned credits.

 The cumulative Grade Point Average (GPA) as posted on the HSU transcript will be reviewed.
 (Remedial classes are not computed into cumulative GPA.)